section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 #### The gap property
 Usually, you would include a margin property to create gaps around the items.

-Initially, one of the structural differences between CSS Grid and CSS Flexbox is that you would only create gutters around items when using the Grid layout.
+One of the structural differences between CSS Grid and CSS Flexbox is that you would only create gutters around items when using the Grid layout.

 The great news is that CSS has added features that support implementing gutters around the items called a gap property.
 Both layouts support this property.
 It gives you control over the spaces around the items inside a container, between columns and rows.